 The Malcolm X Cultural Center was established in 1971 as the Malcolm X Room in a room below Berksire Dining Hall to provide space for social gathering, education through courses and speaker series, and political engagement for Black students through the Black Caucus.
-The Malcolm X Room served an important role in the social wellbeing of Black students at a time when Universities across the nation were opening their doors to students of color but were not equipped to support their transition to college.
+The Malcolm X Room served an important role in the social wellbeing of Black students at a time when universities across the nation were opening their doors to students of color but were not equipped to support their transition to college.

-Redacted from Early Beginnings of the Cultural Center by Ethan Bakuli, Cultural Center Fellow, spring 2018.
+Adapted from Early Beginnings of the Cultural Center by Ethan Bakuli, Cultural Center Fellow, spring 2018.

 Hours of Operation:

-The Malcolm X Cultural Center is open from 1:00-9:00pm Monday through Thursday.
+The Malcolm X Cultural Center is open from 1-9:00 p.m.
+Monday through Thursday.

 Note: The center is closed during the summer and winter intersessions.
 If you need to reach someone during this time, call the main number, (413) 545-2517.

 Cultural Connections is a staple of Welcome Week to introduce new students to CMASS and promote positive connections and community with peers and staff.

 This vibrant event is open to the campus as a celebration of our cultural plurality.

 Zoom in to Join!